merlinkv/PlusD_Clone/README.md

 # July 27, 2020

 Tested & working 100%
-* In this version of the board IC 7805 has been removed.
+* In this version of the board the IC 7805 has been removed.
 The interface power is taken from the + 5V line of the expansion bus.

 # July 11, 2020